Learn to Make Rosemary Soap for Oily Skin

 - Let it cool again.
 Then you’ll add the tea tree essential oil.

 Remember that it is always good to allow the mixture to cool down so that the essential oils will maintain all their properties.

 - To speed up the process and get a homogeneous mixture, you can beat it with a mixer on low speed.
 Place it in the center of the bowl and don’t do anything else.
 Let it blend calmly and carefully.

 - When you see that the ingredients are becoming thick, like mayonnaise, add the remaining dried rosemary (to produce an exfoliating effect).
 You’re almost there!

 - Finally, pour this mixture into soap molds.

 - A trick of the trade!: add a few sprigs of rosemary to the molds beforehand to make it easier to remove the soap.

 To prevent any bubbles from forming, once you’ve filled the molds you can give them a little tap to get the air out.

 Discover how to treat dark skin spots

 Next step?
 Be patient.
 Let it sit for six weeks before you use it.
-When the soap is ready, you can use it in your daily beauty ritual.
+When the soap is ready, you can use it as part of your daily beauty ritual.